Bill

 AI Summary

-This bill prohibits lenders from charging a prepayment penalty, which is a fee for paying off a loan early, on home loans that are primarily for personal, family, or household use and are secured by a real estate mortgage, if the prepayment is made more than six months after the loan's note was signed.
+This bill prohibits financial institutions from charging a prepayment penalty, which is a fee for paying off a loan early, on home loans made for personal, family, or household purposes that are secured by a mortgage on real estate, if the prepayment occurs more than six months after the loan was originally taken out.
 The bill amends an existing Kansas law (K.S.A.
 2025 Supp.
-16-207) to add this restriction, ensuring that borrowers have a six-month window after taking out such a loan to pay it off without incurring a prepayment penalty.
+16-207) to add this restriction and then repeals the old version of that law, effectively replacing it with the new provisions.

 Committee Categories